njm08/seePlusPlus/README.md

 # seePlusPlus

 The goal of this application is to implement a real time object detection using __YOLO__.
-The current prototype is in C++, to check out new C++ features and test the C++ integration of OpenCV.
+The current prototype is in C++, to check out new C++ features, building with Docker and testing the C++ integration of OpenCV.
-It is currenty tested on Apple Silicon (M1 Chip) but will soon be running on a NVIDIA Jetson to boost the performance.

 ## Project Features

 - Real-time object detection using YOLOv11 and OpenCV DNN module
 - Visualizes detection results directly on images
-- Docker image for building and running the application
+- Multiple architecture Docker image for building and running the application
 - Cross-platform build scripts in Python (macOS, Windows, Linux)
 - Automated build on Github Actions